Lithuanian University of Health Sciences: Medical Academy

-Medical Academy of the Lithuanian University of Health Sciences was founded in 1919 and from 1922 it was a Faculty of Medicine of University of Lithuania.
+Medical Academy of the Lithuanian University of Health Sciences was founded in 1919 and from 1922 it was the Faculty of Medicine of the University of Lithuania.
 It is located in the center of Kaunas.

 In 1950, after the closure of Kaunas University, it was reformed into a separate institution and was known as Kaunas Medical Institute until 1998.
 From 1998 to 2010 its name was Kaunas University of Medicine.
-In 2010 university was merged with Lithuanian Veterinary Academy forming Lithuanian University of Health Sciences.
+In 2010 university was merged with Lithuanian Veterinary Academy forming the Lithuanian University of Health Sciences.
 Medical faculties were concentrated to Medical Academy.

-Lithuanian University of Health Sciences Medical Academy has 5 faculties:
+The Lithuanian University of Health Sciences Medical Academy has 5 faculties: